marcmengel/metacat/docs/ui.rst

             -A|--add-to=<namespace>:<name>      - add files to an existing dataset -r|--include-retired-files          - include retired files into the query results

-            -x|--explain                        - dp not run the query, show resulting SQL only
+            -x|--explain                        - do not run the query, show resulting SQL only